kelvinc6/profcheck/README.md

-# UBC Rate My Professor Extension
+# UBC Rate My Professors Extension

 This extension provides the rating and link to an instructor's Rate My Professors page on UBC's course browser.